Alezyzz/python-projects/Pong/readme.md

 Movement:\
 Left paddle: W and S\
-Right paddle: Arrow keys up and down
+Right paddle: Arrow keys up and down\

+Need to install pygame to get this to work with:\
+pip install pygame